tjbotcz/manuals/en/watson-services/README.md

 ## Speech to Text service

 In "Catalog" search for _**Speech to Text**_ a click on "Create".
 New page with service configuration will open.
-Clicking the "Show" icon will unhide the credentials of the service (username a password).
+Clicking the "Show" icon will unhide the credentials of the service (apikey and url).
 You will need to enter those in the TJBotCZ  configuration file (credentials.js).

 ![S2T Credentials](https://raw.githubusercontent.com/tjbotcz/manuals/master/images/s2t-credentials.png)

 ## Text to Speech service

 In "Catalog" search for _**Text to Speech**_ a click on "Create".
 New page with service configuration will open.
-Clicking the "Show" icon will unhide the credentials of the service (username a password).
+Clicking the "Show" icon will unhide the credentials of the service (apikey and url).
 You will need to enter those in the TJBotCZ  configuration file (credentials.js).

 ![T2S Credentials](https://raw.githubusercontent.com/tjbotcz/manuals/master/images/t2s-credentials.png)